 Keep your line straight when you are sprinting:

-When sprinting at the end of the race hold your line and ride straight.
-Many nasty high speed crashes have been had when cyclist have deviated from their line and either ridden someone into the gutter or hooked or crashed into a rider as they zagged across the road.
+When sprinting at the end of a ride or a race hold your line and ride straight.
+Many nasty high-speed crashes have been had when cyclist have deviated from their line and either ridden someone into the gutter or hooked or crashed into a rider as they zig zagged across the road.

 Hold your line through rough patches in the road.

-It always amazes me when I’m riding in a tight bunch and I come across a rider that decide that its safer to weave around a rough patch in the road than to hold their line and ride through it.
-While I understand that some pot holes you cant ride through and I’m not saying that you should do in these cases.
+This one is also relevant for organised social bunch riding as well.
+It always amazes me when I’m riding in a tight bunch and I come across a rider that decides that it’s safer to weave around a rough patch in the road than to hold their line and ride through it.
+While I understand that some potholes you can’t ride through and I’m not saying that you should in these cases.
 These are the large holes that should be pointed out by the front riders anyway.
-What I am saying is that the majority of rough road can be ridden over and this ensures that you hold your line and make it safe for everyone in the bunch.
-So when you are out on the road practice the art of riding through the rough sections and get use to knowing what you can ride over and what you cant.
+What I am saying is that the majority of rough roads can be ridden over and this ensures that you hold your line and make it safe for everyone in the bunch.
+So, when you are out on the road practice the art of riding through the rough sections and get used to knowing what you can ride over and what you can’t.

-Remember that with club racing people have to go back to work on the Monday.
-Keep it safe and ride with the safety of all the riders in mind at all the races you attend.
+Remember that with all rides cyclists usually have a job to go back to on Monday.
+Keep it safe and ride with the safety of all the riders in mind at all the rides and races you attend.